Best Running Shorts for Men of 2025

 Frequently Asked Questions About the Best Running Shorts for Men

-Trail running shorts are, for the most part, only different from road running shorts in two ways: volume of storage (pockets) and liner type.
-For example, the three-inch split shorts are most commonly associated with speedy roadies looking for “barely there” comfort with no pockets (or, at most, a small hidden key pocket) and optional inner shorts or briefs.
-Often that barely-there sentiment isn’t just a metaphor for “lightweight” — it’s a preference.
-While we tested one pair of road running shorts for this buyer’s guide (which is not included above), we only tested a single liner-free short, and it was difficult to find a company that offered one.
+Trail running shorts, for the most part, only differ from road running shorts in two ways: volume of storage, otherwise known as pockets, and liner type.
+For example, 3-inch split shorts like the rabbit Fuel n’ Fly 3″ Shorts are most commonly associated with speedy roadies looking for barely-there comfort with no pockets — or, at most, a small hidden key pocket — and optional inner shorts or briefs.

 Trail running shorts liners tend to come in equal variety between brief and liner, with the latter sometimes offering compression.
-Since trail runners often run long distances while exposed to the elements, trail running shorts also include fabric technology unnecessary in their road running counterparts, such as water-repellant tech, ripstop, or other durable fabric, and heavy-duty waistbands and drawstrings to keep loaded-down shorts from bouncing.
-Quick-drying material is also featured to help mitigate the effect of chafing and odors.
-Our favorite trail running shorts for men are the Ultimate Direction Jason Schlarb Short.
+Since trail runners often run long distances while exposed to the elements, trail running shorts also include fabric technology that is unnecessary in their road running counterparts.
+This includes water-repellant coatings, ripstop or other durable fabric, and heavy-duty waistbands and drawstrings to keep loaded-down shorts from bouncing.
+We turned to the Patagonia Men’s Strider Pro Shorts – 5″ and the Janji M’s 5″ Multi Short when we wanted to put in long efforts on the trails.

-Best Running Shorts for Men - Patagonia Strider Pro Running shorts 5 inch Lifestyle
+Best Running Shorts for Men - Bryon Powell running in the Patagonia Men's Strider Pro Shorts - 5-inch

-Bryon Powell of iRunFar testing the Patagonia Strider Pro Running Shorts 5″ in Colorado’s San Juan Mountains.
+iRunFar founding editor Bryon Powell is a big fan of the Patagonia Men’s Strider Pro Shorts – 5″.
 Photo: iRunFar/Meghan Hicks

 Should I wear running shorts with a liner?